The Healing Power of Music

 How Music Heals the Troubled Soul

-I ’m sharing this story with you because it has been source of inspiration for me over the years and I have used it to inspire my students, hoping to develop in them a love for the music that has filled my life.
+Today, I share a story that takes the mystery of music a little further.
+I’m sharing this story with you because it has been a source of inspiration for me over the years and I have used it to inspire my students, hoping to develop in them a love for the music that has filled my life.

-The story is not mine and so I am sharing just a part of it...
+The story is not mine, so I am sharing just a part of it...

 When I was 14, I followed my piano teacher, Adele Marcus, to Dallas, where I encountered segregation for the first time.
 It was the 1940s, and the feeling of injustice affected me deeply.
 Some 22 years later, I was in New Orleans getting ready to travel to my next concert in Mobile, Ala., when I turned on the television and saw the terrible confrontation in Selma between the peaceful marchers and the police with their vicious dogs.
 It so horrified me that I canceled the Alabama concert and returned to New York.